oleggrishechkin/react-tagged-state/README.md

 ## Principles

 1. Create your states with `createState`.
-2. Read state value by calling state without arguments `state()` anywhere.
+2. Read state by calling state without arguments `state()` anywhere.
-3. Write state value by calling state with value argument `state(value)` anywhere.
+3. Write state by calling state with updater argument `state(value)` anywhere.
 4. Bind your components with `observer` HOC or `useObserver` hook.
-5. Use inline selectors by `compute`.
+5. Use inline computed by `compute`.

 ## Installation